prtmsh/jit/readme.md

 basically git, but written in java.

-planning on implementing the following features:
+Jit has the following features:
 - jit init
 - jit add
 - jit commit